-Is it possible for someone who has Christ in them to live in such a manner that Christ is choked out by the tares?
+Is it possible for someone who has Christ in him to live in a way that Christ is choked out by the tares?
 Indeed it is.
 Consider the parable of the sower where the Divine Seed is choked out by the weeds of the world.

 Is it possible to be part of Christ and then to be removed from the Kingdom?
 Yes indeed.
 Think about the branch in Christ that did not bear fruit.
 It was cut from the Vine.

 The sons of the kingdom!
-The warnings of the Lord are clear enough but the theology of our day has removed the fear of God from the churches.
-Although the fear of God has been removed, the dreadful punishments set forth in the New Testament will take place nevertheless.
+The warnings of the Lord are clear enough, but the theology of our day has removed the fear of God from the churches.
+Although the fear of God has been removed, the dreadful punishments presented in the New Testament will still take place.

 They will throw them into the fiery furnace, where there will be weeping and gnashing of teeth.
-(Matthew 13:42—NIV)
+(Matthew 13:42)

 The Lake of Fire has authority over specific behaviors whether or not the individual is a believer.
 Either the offenses will be removed from us and cast into the fire or else we ourselves will be cast into the fire.

-Then shall the righteous shine forth as the sun in the kingdom of their Father.
-Who hath ears to hear, let him hear.
+Then the righteous will shine like the sun in the kingdom of their Father.
+He who has ears, let him hear.
 (Matthew 13:43)

 The righteous will not shine forth as the sun in the kingdom of their Father until the tares have been removed.
 This brings us to our next concept.